 I haven’t fractured a bone since falling off my bike in college.
 That was eight years ago next Monday.
 I know the date because I kept the X-rays: they’re in a manila envelope on my bedroom shelf.
 When I looked at them while writing this, to double-check the date, I was very surprised.
 It feels like four or five years ago, at most.

 Until I moved to California, I also kept the bloody shirt I wore that day, unwashed, in a Ziploc bag.
 I packed and unpacked it when I dropped out of college and moved in with my parents, when I finally got a job and an apartment, even when I got a better job and better apartment.
 I just assumed that, no matter how my life progressed, I would probably need to wear it again.

-Originally published in my newsletter.
+Originally written for my newsletter.